User accounts that provide access to various IT resources

 These accounts are generated automatically when a new student or employee record is created in the Banner Student or Banner HR systems.

-While most user accounts are generated within a few minutes of the student or employee record being created in Banner, the account generation process may take up to forty eight (48) hours if the automated systems detect a conflict between systems that require manual intervention.
+While most user accounts are generated within a few minutes of the student, faculty or employee record being created in Banner, the account generation process may take up to forty eight (48) hours if the automated systems detect a conflict between systems that require manual intervention.
 Examples that require manual intervention include (but are not limited to): cases where a new employee is a current or former student, cases where a new student is a former employee, or a student or employee has changed their name since they last attended the University.

 Disabling Automatically Generated Accounts